Computational quantum transport: a scattering approach perspective: A pedagogical example: conductance of samples cut out of a two-dimensional electron gas

 This result simplifies further due to unitarity requiring that

 and yields

 which is the general form of the celebrated Landauer formula.
-In the ideal case of zero temperature $\Theta_{L/R}=0$ and a small bias voltage $V_b$ applied to the electrodes ($\mu_{L/R} = E_F \pm eV_b$), Landauer formula relates the differential conductance $g=dI/dV_b$ to the scattering matrix:
+In the limit of zero temperature $\Theta_{L/R}=0$ and a small bias voltage $V_b$ applied to the electrodes ($\mu_{L/R} = E_F \pm eV_b$), the Landauer formula relates the differential conductance $g=dI/dV_b$ to the scattering matrix:

 The Landauer formula relates an important measurable observable (the conductance) to the solution of a waveguide problem.
-Because the matrix $t t^\dagger = 1 - rr^\dagger$ is hermitian and positive semi-definite, it can be diagonalized to obtain the \emph{transmission eigenvalues} $0\leq T_\alpha\leq 1$.
+Because the matrix $t t^\dagger = 1 - rr^\dagger$ is Hermitian and positive semi-definite, it can be diagonalized to obtain the \emph{transmission eigenvalues} $0\leq T_\alpha\leq 1$.
 These contain all the necessary information from the scattering matrix to obtain the conductance